top of page

 And I've only burped once in an entire hour.
 And I don't feel like burping at all.
 And the dry cough is gone, I think maybe.
 And I haven't farted like a slumbering Kraken.

-A burp is coming on…nope, my body took care of it, just like one of those real southern woman.
-The kind who have been raised and trained since birth.
+A burp is coming on…nope, my body took care of it, just like a real southern woman.
+One that has been raised and trained since birth.

-Even though I'm sweating at my armpits, as long as it's not a smelly sweat, it's okay, and if I wear black, then the other women of the south won't notice.
+The doctor told me that I would sweat.
+And it’s started.
+But it’s not a smelly sweat.
+It's okay, and if I wear black, then the other women of the south won't notice.

 And my bladder is communicating with my body better.
 It's calmer, as if it's been in therapy, a transformed Kraken.
 The amount of liquid leaving and moving through my body, including sweat, is in proportion to my intake.
 This does not bother my southern woman status.
 Many of us make frequent trips to the restroom and are proud of our leakage.
 It's a badge because of childbearing.